For most people planning a bug out bag, the choice comes down between a tent or a tarp for shelter.

 On good days, you can just put it on the ground beneath you.
 But, if it rains, your gear risks being on the wet ground and getting ruined.

 Solution: One option is to get a good waterproof cover for your pack.
-You could just use a waterproof backpack (which is an option worth considering for bug out backpacks anyway).
+You could use a waterproof backpack (an option worth considering for bug out backpacks anyway).

-Some hammock campers will tie a ridgeline above their hammock and use this to hang gear off of.
+Some hammock campers will tie a ridgeline above their hammock and use this to hang gear off.

 It takes a bit of practice to tie a line tight enough to hold a heavy pack, though.
 Or you can use the hammock suspension straps for suspending gear.